Listen, the bad news is this: you are going to have to try a new trouser shape, other than skinny jeans.

 With everyone else still trotting about in their skinnies, I must have looked quite a sideshow in my huge trousers, but I wasn’t bothered: the comfort, ladies and gentlemen, was beyond compare.

-Since then, alternatives to skinny jeans have been more available – there are upmarket joggers, wide-legged crop trousers of unimaginable unflatteringness, wide-leg trousers of perfectly OK flatteringness, boyfriend jeans, ‘mom’ jeans and sports leggings made from fabric of such technical brilliance that you could fire them into space and they’d find their own way home.
+Since then, alternatives to skinny jeans have been more available – there are upmarket joggers, wide-legged cropped trousers of unimaginable unflatteringness, wide-leg trousers of perfectly OK flatteringness, boyfriend jeans, ‘mom’ jeans and sports leggings made from fabric of such technical brilliance that you could fire them into space and they’d find their own way home.

 So it’s really just a question of trying out as many new things as you can bear.
 I’m not asking you to wear something that doesn’t suit you and that you don’t feel comfortable in, I’m asking you to see whether or not your new ‘forever’ trousers might be out there somewhere.